JoeyNiestroy/LLM_Math_Search/README.md

 ## Performance Notes

 **Storage:**
-- Full hidden states: ~2 TB for 1M sequences
+- Full hidden states: ~2 TB for 100k sequences
-- Last hidden only: ~30 GB for 1M sequences
+- Last hidden only: ~50 GB for 100k sequences (40x reduction)

 **Training Speed:**
 - ~1-2 hours for 10-layer model on A100